KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 ### 3.5 Advanced Data Modelling Features

-The conceptual data model incorporates several advanced database modeling concepts to handle the complexity of the e-commerce system:
+The conceptual data model incorporates several advanced database modelling concepts to handle the complexity of the e-commerce system:

 - **Multivalued Attributes**: Attributes that can have multiple values for a single entity instance
 - **Recursive Relationships**: Self-referencing relationships that model hierarchical structures (Category parent-child relationships, Employee management hierarchy)